rohangaikwad/animate-io/readme.md

 # AnimateIO
 Animate IO is a JavaScript library which allows you to perform animations based on scroll position & the visibility of an element, using IntersectionObserver.

+You can animate HTML elements that are loaded via an AJAX request or generated dynamically way later post initialization.
+This is done by tracking the newly added HTML elements using the MutationObserver.

+Tasks related to performing animation calculations are executed only when the element is visible in the viewport.
+This is achieved by using the IntersectionObserver.

+Shout-out to [skrollr](https://github.com/Prinzhorn/skrollr) which has been the inspiration for creating this library.

 ## TOC
 1. [Features](#features)
 1. [Getting Started](#getting-started)